Hydroquinone: Skin depigmentation

-Hydroquinone is used as a topical application in skin whitening to reduce the color of skin.
+Hydroquinone is used topically for skin whitening, either alone or in combination with other topical agents.
+It is the most effective treatment for hyperpigmentation.
 It does not have the same predisposition to cause dermatitis as metol does.
 This is a prescription-only ingredient in some countries, including the member states of the European Union under Directives 76/768/EEC:1976.

+Its skin-lightening effect was first reported in 1936.
+In the 1950s, it was available as part of a sunscreen formulation in southern regions of the USA.
+Its skin-lightening effect was observed as a fortuitous side-effect.
+In 1961, it was trialed for hyperpigmentation.
+In 1975, a topical combination of hydroquinone 5%, tretinoin 0.1% and dexamethasone 0.1% was trialed for melasma, ephelides and postinflammatory hyperpigmentation.

-In 2006, United States Food and Drug Administration revoked its previous approval of hydroquinone and proposed a ban on all over-the-counter preparations.
+In 2006, United States Food and Drug Administration (FDA) revoked its previous approval of hydroquinone and proposed a ban on all over-the-counter preparations.
 The FDA officially banned hydroquinone in 2020 as part of a larger reform of the over-the-counter drug review process.
 The FDA stated that hydroquinone cannot be ruled out as a potential carcinogen.
 This conclusion was reached based on the extent of absorption in humans and the incidence of neoplasms in rats in several studies where adult rats were found to have increased rates of tumours, including thyroid follicular cell hyperplasias, anisokaryosis (variation in nuclei sizes), mononuclear cell leukemia, hepatocellular adenomas and renal tubule cell adenomas.
 The Campaign for Safe Cosmetics has also highlighted concerns.

 Numerous studies have revealed that hydroquinone, if taken orally, can cause exogenous ochronosis, a disfiguring disease in which blue-black pigments are deposited onto the skin; however, skin preparations containing the ingredient are administered topically.
-The FDA had classified hydroquinone in 1982 as a safe product - generally recognized as safe and effective (GRASE), however additional studies under the National Toxicology Program (NTP) were suggested in order to determine whether there is a risk to humans from the use of hydroquinone.
+The FDA had classified hydroquinone in 1982 as a safe product—generally recognized as safe and effective (GRASE).
+Additional studies under the National Toxicology Program (NTP) were suggested to determine whether there is a risk to humans from the use of hydroquinone.
 NTP evaluation showed some evidence of long-term carcinogenic and genotoxic effects.

-While hydroquinone remains widely prescribed for treatment of hyperpigmentation, questions raised about its safety profile by regulatory agencies in the EU, Japan, and USA encourage the search for other agents with comparable efficacy.
+While hydroquinone remains widely prescribed for treatment of hyperpigmentation, questions raised about its safety profile by regulatory agencies in the EU, Japan, and the USA encourage the search for other agents with comparable efficacy.
 Several such agents are already available or under research, including azelaic acid, kojic acid, retinoids, cysteamine, topical steroids, glycolic acid, and other substances.
-One of these, 4-butylresorcinol, has been proved to be more effective at treating melanin-related skin disorders by a wide margin, as well as safe enough to be made available over the counter.
+One of these, 4-butylresorcinol, has been proven to be more effective at treating melanin-related skin disorders by a wide margin, as well as safe enough to be made available over the counter.

-In the anthraquinone process substituted hydroquinones, typically anthrahydroquinone are used to produce hydrogen peroxide which forms spontaneously on reaction with oxygen.
+In the anthraquinone process, substituted hydroquinones, typically anthrahydroquinone, are used to produce hydrogen peroxide, which forms spontaneously on reaction with oxygen.
 The type of substituted hydroquinone is selected depending on reactivity and recyclability.